hitsave-io/xyz/client/docs/guides/installation.md

 ## Creating an API key

-You can use hitsave API keys to authorise your computer
+You can use HitSave API keys to authorise your computer

 To generate an API key from your terminal, use